Grades 9–12 (in 2019–2020 school year)

-Please note that this application-based program is highly competitive, and we receive more applications than we can accept.
-Online applications for the 2019–20 program will open in January, 2019.
+Please note that this application-based program is highly competitive and we receive more applications than we can accept.
 Program runs on school year calendar, August–April.

 Junior Curator Facebook Group— for all past and present Junior Curators associated with the North Carolina Museum of Natural Sciences.